HITECHCRIME/HC_SG319_Seeking_Night_Sky/README.md

 ## Chapter Setup

-Operatives are setting up a ritual in a remote field, getting rid of an inverted hierophant body - squad has set up tech boxes around surrounding the arcane perimeter, ritual paraphenalia are being sorted out, a body is revealed being prepared for being neutralized.
+Operatives are setting up a ritual in a remote field, getting rid of an inverted hierophant body - squad has set up tech boxes around surrounding the arcane perimeter, ritual paraphernalia are being sorted out, a body is revealed being prepared for being neutralized.

 ## Project Data